 Here are a few other places you may have seen my writing:

-My side hustle.
+My side hustle turned full time hustle.
 I write here in hopes that I can help social entrepreneurs on the verge of burnout turn their lives around so they can create a sustainable career making the world a better place.

-My day job.
-We’re a software company.
-My job as Managing Blog Editor / Content Writer is to create educational content that helps the customers who use that software be successful in their online course creation and marketing efforts.
+A former day job.
+They’re a software company.
+My job as Managing Blog Editor / Content Writer was to create educational content that helped the customers who use that software be successful in their online course creation and marketing efforts.